rgmhacks/cs_bot/README.md

 3. Save and exit: `Ctrl+O`, `Enter`, then `Ctrl+X`.

 ### 6. Start the Server

 1. In Terminal, ensure you’re in the `backend` folder (if not, `cd backend`).
 2. Launch the FastAPI server on port 5000:
    ```bash
    python3 -m uvicorn main:app --reload --port 5000
    ```
    > If port 5000 is in use, you may choose an alternative like `5001` or `500000`.
-3. You should see a startup log.
-Open your browser to:
+3. You should see a startup log.:
    ```text
    http://localhost:5000
    ```